What type of information is collected about you Click to get info

 We may also share your information with our partners to deliver national government programmes and initiatives such as the Troubled Families programme, or improving services we deliver, or provide the services you agreed to receive.
 We may share with:

 - NHS (GPs, hospital, mental health, CCGs etc.)

 In most cases this will be done where there is a lawful basis under the conditions set out in the Data Protection Legislation.

 We may also share your information with third party service providers working on our behalf for the purposes of completing tasks and providing services to you on our behalf (for example; domiciliary care providers).
-However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure, as required by the Data Protection Act 1998 and General Data Protection Regulation 2016 (GDPR), and not to use it for any other purposes.
+However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure, as required by the Data Protection Act 2018 and (GDPR), and not to use it for any other purposes.

 We will never use or share your personal information to third parties for marketing purposes without your permission.

 How long we keep your information Click to get info

 We review our retention periods of the information we hold about you on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations.